BogdanovTimm/NotesOblivion/💻 IT/Orchestration/Docker SWARM/Working with Docker-Image.md

 # Change existing SWARM-Service

+When you use `docker service update`, Docker stops the container and runs it again with the changed settings.

 `docker service scale xSWARM-SERVICEx=5` - run this code on your SWARM-Manager PC.
 It changes number of replicas (active containers) to 5

 `docker service update --image xNEW_IMAGEx xSWARM_SERVICEx` - run this code on your SWARM-Manager PC.
 It changes Docker-Image that your SWARM-Service uses